Donald B. Canham Natatorium

 Since its inception in 2001, the Michigan water polo program has called the natatorium home.
 The Wolverines didn't ease into the home slate, challenging the nation's top ranked team, Stanford, on Feb.
 17, 2001 in its first home game as a varsity squad.
 The Wolverines lost 17-3 to the Cardinal but a tradition of coming out of the gate against stiff competition was born.
 U-M earned its first victory at Canham on March 24, 2001, with a 15-5 triumph over Slippery Rock.

 Suspended around the pool are numerous banners recognizing the success of Michigan's previous swimming and diving and water polo teams.
 The east end of the pool showcases Michigan's NCAA national champion teams.
-Since 1937, the men have won 11 official national titles, an NCAA record they share with fellow Big Ten member Ohio State.
+Since 1937, the men have won 12 official national titles, an NCAA record.
 Michigan's storied men's program also captured seven unofficial national titles prior to 1937, when the national championship became an NCAA-sanctioned event.
 On the south side of the building, and continuing around on the north, are banners representing each of Michigan's Big Ten champion teams.
-The men won 10 consecutive conference titles from 1986-95 and regained the crown in 1997, 2000, 2003, 2008 and 2009, while the women won a conference-record 12 straight from 1987-98 and also won the 2001 and 2004 titles.
+The men won 10 consecutive conference titles from 1986-95 and regained the crown in 1997, 2000, 2003, 2008-09 and from 2011-14, while the women won a conference-record 12 straight from 1987-98 and also won the 2001 and 2004 titles.
 Michigan is proud to claim more Big Ten swimming and diving champions than any other conference member.

 In only its second season as a varsity sport, the water polo team claimed its place amongst the rafters, winning a CWPA Southern Division and Eastern championship.
 The Maize and Blue now proudly hang eight division (2002, 2003, 2004, 2005, 2006, 2007, 2008 and 2009) and four Eastern Championship (2002, 2005, 2008 and 2009) banners inside the natatorium.